Tips on How to Reduce Air Consumption During Scuba Diving

 1 – Check for Leaks in your Scuba Gear

-Check your scuba gear regularly for leaks.
+Check your scuba gear regularly for leaks to improve your air consumption.
 If you see bubbles or hear a hissing noise, then it’s time to find out where the hole is.
 Even if you don’t see a leak yourself, make sure that you have your gear checked regularly.

 Ask your dive buddy to check behind you to find whether a tiny stream of bubbles is escaping from a worn-out O-ring.
 Also, check that your mask sits tight and seals well.
 Masks that don’t sit perfectly are a huge gas leak that you’re diving around with.
 Lastly, make sure that your octo doesn’t drain air unnecessarily.